 Flemish government launches ‘Eastern Strategy’ for Ukraine reconstruction

-Since the start of the war, Flanders has allocated nearly 7.5 M in support to Ukraine.
-At least a further 1.1 M will be added this year.
+Since the start of the war, Flanders has allocated nearly 7.5 million euros in support to Ukraine.
+At least a further 1.1 million will be added this year.
 Most of the funding to date has gone towards rapid emergency assistance, such as the provision of emergency generators.

 With the new strategy, the government now wants to shift its focus towards long-term reconstruction and economic engagement.
-The business agency Flanders Investment & Trade (FIT), the business contact point VLAIO and the Flemish investment company Participatiemaatschappij Vlaanderen (PMV) will join forces to support companies.
+Business agency Flanders Investment & Trade, contact point VLAIO and the Flemish investment company Participatiemaatschappij Vlaanderen will join forces to support companies.

 Under the banner “Team Flanders for Ukraine”, the three agencies will help Flemish businesses find local partners and assist them in applying for European funding linked to reconstruction projects.

-According to minister-president Matthias Diependaele (N-VA), the strategy is also about ensuring Flemish companies are not left behind.
+According to minister president Matthias Diependaele of N-VA, the strategy is also about ensuring Flemish companies are not left behind.

 "We see that cautious attempts are now being made to reach a peace agreement.
 If we want to support the Ukrainian people, we must prepare for reconstruction. (...)
 If Flanders does not commit to this today, others will take its place," he says.